College Kumar (2017 film)

-College Kumar is a 2017 Indian Kannada language romantic comedy film written and directed by Hari Santhosh.
+College Kumar is a 2017 Indian Kannada- language comedy drama film written and directed by Hari Santhosh.
 It stars Vikky Varun and Samyuktha Hegde, with P. Ravishankar, Shruti and Achyuth Kumar in supporting roles.
 The score and soundtrack for the film are by Arjun Janya and the cinematography is by A. Azhagan.

 The film was released on 10 November 2017.
 The film got positive response all over.
 Performances of Ravishankar and Shruti were praised by critics and audience alike.
-The film was remade by the director in Tamil and Telugu in 2020 with the same title.
+The film was remade by the director in Telugu and Tamil in 2020 with the same title.